Api reference

 get_latest_entries ¶

-Retrieve the latest premium entries for specified enrollments and period.
+Retrieve the latest premium entries for specified enrollments for all periods contained within lower_bound and upper_bound.

 Parameters: